STARInformatics/beacon-aggregator/README.md

 | | `/statements/data/{queryId}` | Results from /statements query
 | | `/statements/details/{statementId}` | Details about statements

+More specifically, the **KBA**:

-1. Provides a single web source point of entry for querying across a network of registered Knowledge Beacons which implement the **KBAPI** and which support Knowledge Graph building standards, such as the Biolink Model concept categories and predicates (note that the  `/predicates/details` endpoint used to be called `/predicates` but was revised to accommodate future use of the `/predicates` path by the  ReasonerAPI which is pondered for inclusion in the KBA).
+1. Provides a single web source point of entry for querying across a network of registered Knowledge Beacons which implement the **KBAPI** and which support Knowledge Graph building standards, such as the Biolink Model concept categories and predicates (note that the  `/predicates/details` endpoint used to simply be called `/predicates` but was revised to accommodate future use of the `/predicates` path by endpoints of the [Translator ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) which is being pondered for inclusion in the KBA).

 2. Supports most of the **KBAPI** specified end points but in a manner which generalizes concept identification to "cliques" (see below) and which aggregates the returned results into normalized collections of beacon metadata, concepts and relationships, generally indexed by *Beacon Id* source (see diagram here below and also, item 5).